vekatze/neut/book/src/modules-and-sources.md

 # Modules and Sources

-In this section, we'll see how to use modules in Neut, using the example of the usual hello world.
+In this section, we'll see how to use modules in Neut.

 ## Table of Contents